bonsai-rx/docs/articles/reactive-takeuntil.md

 ### Examples

-Use `TakeUntil` to create a dynamic stop condition for an infinite sequence.
+Use `TakeUntil` to stop taking elements from an active sequence.

 :::workflow
 ![TakeUntil Example](../workflows/reactive-takeuntil-example.bonsai)